Muzammal-Naseer/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I received my Ph.D. degree from Australian National University, Australia in 2020.
 My thesis was about "Novel Concepts and Designs for Adversarial Attacks and Defenses“.
-I am a researcher scientist at MBZUAI, UAE.
+I am a research scientist at MBZUAI, UAE.

 My research interests are robust perception to understand and explain AI behavior, temporal perception, self-learning, AI safety, and reliability.